-Fatigue can appear suddenly, and rest may not relieve it.
-You might still feel tired for weeks or months after a treatment cycle ends.
+Fatigue may last for some weeks or months after a treatment cycle ends.
+Energy levels usually improve over time.
 While fatigue is a common side effect of chemotherapy, it can also be a symptom of depression.
-For more information on depression, visit beyondblue and talk to your cancer care team.
+For more information on depression, visit Beyond Blue and talk to your health care team.

 - Plan activities for the time of day when you tend to feel most energetic.

 - Do some regular exercise, such as walking.
 Moderate intensity exercise can boost energy levels and make you feel less tired.
 Talk to your treatment team about suitable activities for you.

 - Ask for, and accept, offers of support from family, friends and neighbours.
 They can help with shopping, driving, housework or gardening.

 - If you have children, ask trusted family and friends to look after them during your chemotherapy sessions and to be on call in case you become unwell afterwards.

 - Find ways to manage anxiety or trouble sleeping as these can increase fatigue.
 Relaxation or meditation exercises may help improve your sleep or give you more energy.
 Listen to our relaxation and meditation audio tracks.

 - Talk to your doctor about trying acupuncture – some studies suggest this may help reduce physical tiredness after chemotherapy.

 - Check with your doctor whether your fatigue is related to low levels of red blood cells (anaemia).
 Anaemia can be treated.

 - Discuss the impact of the treatment with your employer.
 You may be able to take a few weeks off, reduce your hours or work from home.